Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Examples and counterexamples

 \section{Examples and counterexamples}

-In this section we present some examples of drifts under LPS conditions, which exhibit regularization by noise phenomena (i.\,e.\ the ODE is ill-posed, the sDE is well-posed), and an example outside LPS conditions where our results do not hold.
+In this final section we present some examples of drifts under LPS conditions, which exhibit regularization by noise phenomena (i.e.~the ODE is ill-posed, while the sDE is well-posed), and an example outside of the LPS conditions where our results do not hold.